ArmedGuy/fnoverload/README.md

 // More advanced, type-based overloading var func2 = o(

-	o.function(String, // expect string
+	// expects string
+	o.function(String,
 	function(str) {
 		console.log("String: " + str);
 	}),

-	o.f(String, Number, // expect string and a number, both "o.function" and "o.f" works
+	// expect string and a number, both "o.function" and "o.f" works o.f(String, Number,
 	function(str, num) {
 		console.log("String is: " + str + ", num is: " + num);
 	}),

-	o(String, Boolean, // expects string and bool, as you see here even just "o" works as well(BUT only when not all parameters are functions) function(str, b) {
+	// expects string and bool, even just "o" works as well*
+	// * BUT only when not all parameters are functions o(String, Boolean,
+	function(str, b) {
 		console.log("String is: " + str + ", bool is: " + b);
 	})